Śrīpati: Jātaka-paddhati

 Achyutha Pisharadi wrote Hora-sarochchaya, a 7-chapter adaptation of Jātaka-paddhati.

 Other

 Daivajña-vallabha, a work on astrology, concludes with excerpts from several works of Varaha-mihira.
-Some writers attribute this work to Varaha-mihiara, but according to David Pingree, it is more likely to be Śrīpati's work.
-Narayana wrote Subodhini, a Hindi-language version of Daivajña-vallabha (1905).
+Some writers attribute this work to Varaha-mihira, but according to David Pingree, it is more likely to be Śrīpati's work.
+Narayana (Narayana Pandita?) wrote Subodhini, a Hindi-language version of Daivajña-vallabha (1905).